Creative Course Applications

 Answer questions like:

-• What inspired this piece?
+What inspired this piece?

-• What challenges did I face?
+What challenges did I face?

-• What would I do differently?
+What would I do differently?

-• How does this connect to my other work?
+How does this connect to my other work?

-🤖 AI Visual Feedback on Your Artwork
+AI Visual Feedback on Your Artwork

-Use AI as a creative partner—not a replacement for your unique vision.
+Use AI as a creative partner — not a replacement for your unique vision.

 How to Use AI Feedback

-Important: AI is a tool for feedback and inspiration, NOT for creating your portfolio pieces.
-Your original work and authentic voice are what colleges want to see!
+Important: AI is a tool for feedback and inspiration, not for creating your portfolio pieces.
+Your original work and authentic voice are what colleges want to see.

-• "Does my composition lead the eye effectively?"
+"Does my composition lead the eye effectively?"

-• "Are my proportions accurate in this figure drawing?"
+"Are my proportions accurate in this figure drawing?"

-• "How can I create more visual contrast?"
+"How can I create more visual contrast?"

-• "What techniques might enhance this piece?"
+"What techniques might enhance this piece?"

 Interview Preparation Tips

-Present your portfolio with confidence and passion
+Present your portfolio with confidence and passion.

-Be specific!
-Don't just say "nature" or "people"—explain what exactly fascinates you and how it shows up in your work.
+Be specific.
+Don't just say "nature" or "people" — explain what exactly fascinates you and how it shows up in your work.

 Show you've thought about your artistic future and are eager to grow.

-Good approach: Mention specific techniques, artists, or themes you want to explore during the course.
+Good approach: mention specific techniques, artists or themes you want to explore during the course.

 Practice Makes Perfect

-• Do a mock interview with a friend, teacher, or family member
+Do a mock interview with a friend, teacher or family member.

 Step-by-Step Portfolio Prep Plan

-A clear timeline to keep you on track
+A clear timeline to keep you on track.

 3–6 Months Before Applications

-Focus: Research, gather existing work, start new projects
+Focus: research, gather existing work, start new projects.

-• Collect all existing artwork and photograph it properly
+Collect all existing artwork and photograph it properly.

-• Identify gaps in your portfolio (need more variety? different media?)
+Identify gaps (need more variety? different media?).

-• Start 2-3 ambitious new projects that show your best abilities
+Start 2–3 ambitious new projects that show your best abilities.

-• Begin keeping a detailed sketchbook with daily practice
+Keep a detailed sketchbook with daily practice.

 2 Months Before Deadline

-• Select your strongest 15-20 pieces (be ruthless—quality over quantity!)
+Select your strongest 15–20 pieces (be ruthless — quality over quantity).

-• Add annotations to sketchbook pages explaining your process
+Annotate sketchbook pages explaining your process.

 2 Weeks Before Submission

-Focus: Final polish and interview prep
+Focus: final polish and interview prep.

-• Practice presenting your portfolio to others multiple times
+Practise presenting your portfolio to others, repeatedly.

-• Make final edits and adjustments based on fresh eyes
+Make final edits based on fresh eyes.

-• Prepare answers to common interview questions
+Prepare answers to common interview questions.

-• Test that all files open correctly and images display properly
+Test that all files open correctly and images display properly.

 Final Week

-• Do one final mock interview and time yourself
+Do one final mock interview and time yourself.

-• Get a good night's sleep before submission—you've got this! 🎨
+Get a good night's sleep before submission.

 Quality Over Quantity